All About Radiation: Radiation Exposure & Radiation Sickness

 Thyroid

 Ever heard of thyroid cancer?
 Some body parts are more impacted by exposure to various radiation sources than others.
-For one, the thyroid organ (and the thyroid gland itself) is helpless to radioactive sources.
+For one, the thyroid organ (and the thyroid gland) is vulnerable to radioactive sources.
 Hence, the risk of thyroid cancer.
 In adequate sums, radioactive iodine can annihilate all or part of the thyroid gland.
-Although taking potassium iodide can decrease the impact of openness.
+However, taking potassium iodide can decrease the impact of openness.

 Blood System

 Yes, you heard that right.
-Radiation sickness may also be exhibited in the blood system, where the radiation absorbed from radiation exposure can pose health risks, particularly in the white blood cells.
+Radiation sickness may also affect the blood system, where the radiation absorbed from exposure can pose health risks, particularly to white blood cells.

-At the point when an individual is presented with around 100 rems, the blood's lymphocyte cell count will be decreased, leaving the casualty more vulnerable to contamination.
+When an individual is presented with around 100 rems, the blood's lymphocyte cell count decreases, leaving the casualty more vulnerable to contamination.
 This is frequently alluded to as mild radiation sickness.
-Early side effects of radiation sickness copy those of flu and may slip by everyone's notice except if a blood test is done.
+The early side effects of radiation sickness copy those of flu and may slip by everyone's notice, except if a blood test is done.

 According to information from Hiroshima and Nagasaki, side effects might continue for as long as ten (10) years and may likewise have an expanded long-haul risk for leukemia and lymphoma.